MaIsabel03/Data_Analysis_with_Python/README.md

 13. `unit8/` →** screenshot(s) for Unit 8
 14. `README.md` →** this document

-## **Notes**
+## **Project Context**

-This project was built step by step as part of the CIS615: Data analysis with Python course.
+This project was completed as part of CIS615: Data Analysis with Python and developed incrementally across Units 1–8.

-It covers:
-- Taking input and showing output
+The project demonstrates practical experience with data processing, validation, external data sources, API integration, calculations, and presenting analytical results through a Python application.

+## **Portfolio Relevance**

+This project demonstrates skills applicable to Data Analyst and Business Analyst roles, particularly in:

+- Working with structured data
-- Using JSON and CSV files
+- Identifying and handling data-quality issues
-- Connecting to APIs
+- Applying business rules to data
+- Automating repetitive calculations
+- Working with external data sources
-- Calculating total points, percentages, and letter grades
+- Comparing scenarios and outcomes

-The project is kept simple to make it easy to follow.
+- Translating raw data into meaningful results